Mental health and related issues statistics

 Falling numbers of psychiatric beds in hospitals but increasing numbers of psychiatrists

 Psychiatrists are medical doctors who specialise in the prevention, diagnosis and treatment of mental illness.
-They have post-graduate training in psychiatry and may also have additional training in a psychiatric specialty, such as neuropsychiatry or child psychiatry.
+They have post-graduate training in psychiatry and may also have additional training in a psychiatric speciality, such as neuropsychiatry or child psychiatry.
 In 2015, there were around 87 thousand psychiatrists in the 26 EU Member States for which data are available (2014 data for Denmark and Sweden, 2013 data for the Czech Republic; no recent data for Hungary or Slovakia).
-There were between 7.6 and 23.6 psychiatrists per 100 000 inhabitants across those EU Member States for which data are available (see Figure 4), with the highest number of psychiatrists relative to the size of population in Finland and the lowest in Bulgaria.
+There were between 7.6 and 23.6 psychiatrists per 100 000 inhabitants across those EU Member States for which data are available (see Figure 5), with the highest number of psychiatrists relative to the size of population in Finland and the lowest in Bulgaria.